Paintings

 Not landscapes, not seascapes, but a statewide Caliscape.
 Funded by a grant from the National Endowment for the Arts and the City of Sacramento Office of Arts and Culture, Caliscape was born of a deep love of the various biomes of California and the diversity of human, floral, faunal, and human life across the state.
 I traveled across the state, though ultimately fell short of my, probably unattainable, goal.
 There is simply too much to sum up!
 There are three distinct coastal regions, three deserts, even one area of tundra, all of which change dramatically depending on the time of year.
 These pieces perhaps exist as part one of what I hope will be a lifelong project.

-Cali Moths - oil and acrylic on canvas
+Cali Moths - oil and acrylic on board

-Cali Butterflies - oil and acrylic on canvas
+🟢 Cali Butterflies - oil and acrylic on board

-Western Sierras - oil and acrylic on canvas
+Western Sierras - oil and acrylic on board

-Central Coast - oil and acrylic on canvas
+🟢 Central Coast - oil and acrylic on board

-North Coast - oil and acrylic on canvas
+North Coast - oil and acrylic on board

-Joshua Tree - oil and acrylic on canvas
+Joshua Tree - oil and acrylic on board

-Cen tral Valley - oil and acrylic on canvas
+Central Valley - oil and acrylic on board

 In the Night Garden